lgngrvs/atbswp/README.md

 Git repo for my run-through of "Automate the Boring Stuff with Python" by Al Sweigart.
 (Storage for various disconnected python files)

 Practice with git is also going on here, but not very noticeably I hope.
+(I needed to set up commit signing halfway through, so that's why half of the commits have no status and the other half are `Verified`)